Pandemic set off deadly rise in speeding that hasn't stopped

 A Mainer used a rented Ford Mustang GT with 130 gallons worth of fuel tanks to set a solo record for racing from New York to Los Angeles in 25 hours, 55 minutes.
 A team set a new record soon after his record-setting jaunt.

-Fred Ashmore said New York was a “ghost town” as he sped away early in the pandemic, topping out at 159 mph and averaging about 108 mph over the 2,806-mile trip.
+Fred Ashmore said New York was a “ghost town” as he sped away in May 2020, topping out at 159 mph and averaging about 108 mph over the 2,806-mile trip.

 “There’s no person who’s never sped,” he said.
 “I just sped faster and longer.”